cse-southeast-devcrew/openhack-durable-entities/docs/challenge-003.md

 ![Focus for Challenge 3](./images/Challenge03Focus.svg)

-To accomplish this challenge, you will use the `mdc` container that you created in [Challenge 1](./challenge-001.md) to store inventory data that the orchestrator receives after calling an entity to perform some aggregation.
+To accomplish this challenge, you will use the `MDS` container that you created in [Challenge 1](./challenge-001.md) to store inventory data that the orchestrator receives after calling an entity to perform some aggregation.

 ## References